This article may contain affiliate links. For details, visit our Affiliate Disclosure page.

 The tool features Stiletto’s patented magnetic nail starter.
 It helps prevent nail slipping, so you can avoid injuring yourself, which is perfect for one-hand work.

 The hammer comes with a wooden hickory curved handle.
 The wooden handle offers the best shock absorption.
-Ergonomically designed to be curved, it also gives you better grip and greater swing leverage, yet still guarantees the extra comfort.
+Ergonomically designed to be curved, it also gives you better grip and greater swing leverage, yet still guarantees extra comfort.

 - Lightweight 14oz